-4.4.
-Cross-Cutting Issues, Tradeoffs, and Synergies
+4.3.
+Cross-cutting Issues, Trade-offs and Synergies

+226. This section briefly outlines the nature of cross-cutting issues, trade-offs and synergies in relation to climate change adaptation in Bulgaria.
+The focus here is on the inter-relationships in the context of adaptation strategy and actions (interdependencies in the context of risks and vulnerabilities are addressed in Section 1.3 and Annex 2.
+More detailed assessment of specific cross-cutting issues, trade-offs and synergies can be found the Sector Assessment reports.

+227. Due to strong interdependencies between sectors, the process of adaptation cannot be undertaken in isolation and needs to be placed within the broader context of a country's sustainable development policies and strategies and consider impacts and adaptations across all sectors.
+In addition, further knowledge is needed on spillover effects of impacts and adaptation at regional and global levels.

+228. A number of key emerging themes across the Sector Assessment reports are summarized below with some sector examples given:

-- 293. This section briefly outlines the nature of cross-cutting issues, tradeoffs, and synergies in relation to CCA in Bulgaria.
-The focus here is on the interrelationships in the context of adaptation strategy and actions (interdependencies in the context of risks and vulnerabilities are addressed in Section 1.3 and Annex 2.)
-More detailed assessment of specific cross-cutting issues, tradeoffs, and synergies can be found in the sector assessment reports. - 294.
-Due to strong interdependencies between sectors, the process of adaptation cannot be undertaken in isolation and needs to be placed within the broader context of a country's sustainable development policies and strategies and consider impacts and adaptations across all sectors.
-In addition, further knowledge is needed on spillover effects of impacts and adaptation at the regional and global levels. - 295.
-The wider linkage between climate change adaptation and Sustainable Development Goals (SDG) is emphasized (UNCCS 2017).
-Adaptation is linked in particular to SDG 13 which aims to 'take urgent action to combat climate change and its impacts' and has specific targets that include to (a) Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters; (b) Integrate climate change measures into national policies, strategies and planning; and (c) Improve education, awareness-raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning.
-However, adaptation is also strongly interlinked with a number of other SDGs.
-For example, progress toward increased resilience to climate change is also likely to contribute to SDG 3 (Good Health and Well-Being for People), SDG 4 (Quality Education), SDG 6 (Clean Water and Sanitation), SDG 7 (Affordable and Clean Energy), SDG 8 (Decent Work and Economic Growth), SDG 9 (Industry, Innovation, and Infrastructure), SDG 11 (Sustainable Cities and Communities), and SDG 15 (Life on Land related to sustainable use of biodiversity and ecosystem services). - 296.
-As noted in Section 3.2.1, inter-institutional coordination is needed to address cross-sectoral climate change adaptation issues.
-This requires the development of coordination mechanisms for the ministries and other institutions, and municipalities, with responsibilities in relation to climate change adaptation.
-The MoEW is responsible for the facilitation of coordinative action with support from the National Expert Council on Climate Change. - 297.
-A number of key emerging themes across the sector assessment reports are summarized in the following paragraphs with some sector examples given: - Sector interdependencies may be positive and negative (as illustrated by the positive and negative interdependences tables for risks and vulnerabilities in Annex 2).
-For example, an increase of 'green agriculture' may support cropland ecosystem resilience and raise crop yield but intensification of agriculture can come at the expense of biodiversity through pollution, land grabbing, and diversion of water for irrigation.
-In the case of tourism, adaptation activities in several sectors (forestry, urban environment, BD&ES services, human health, and agriculture) are identified as having the potential for positive synergies. - Adaptation measures in one sector may impact a number of other sectors.
-Therefore, the analysis of tradeoffs and synergies should be considered in a holistic manner.
-For example, creating green belts between croplands and roads (for BD&ES services) can have adaptation benefits for agriculture due to the potential for water filtration, microclimate regulation functions, and pollination benefits, as well as for protecting the transport infrastructure from the wind and snow.
+- It is necessary to understand and promote synergies between adaptation and mitigation to ensure more effective and efficient policies.
+This is highlighted in the case of agriculture for which some adaptation options for climate change have positive impacts on mitigation.
+Examples of measures that can contribute to both adaptation and mitigation include: measures that reduce soil erosion and improve soil health; measures for conserving soil moisture; and improving and optimizing crop rotations by choices of species or varieties.
+Other sectors for which adaptation actions will have key implications for mitigation (GHG emissions) include energy, urban environment, transport, tourism and forestry. - Sector interdependencies may be positive and negative (as illustrated by the positive and negative interdependences tables for risks and vulnerabilities in Annex 2).
+For example, an increase of 'green agriculture' may support cropland ecosystem resilience and raise crop yield but intensification of agriculture can come at the expense of biodiversity via pollution, land grabbing and diversion of water for irrigation.
+In the case of tourism, adaptation activities in several sectors (forestry, urban environment, biodiversity and ecosystems services, human health, and agriculture) are identified as having the potential for positive synergies.